ndesai187/ReckonExample/README.md

 <br/>

-9. Check ALL Transaction histories of all bank accounts of user superhero (sorted by completion datetime in ascendent) https://reckoning.pagekite.me/ReckonINGExample/getMyTransactionHistory?user_name=superhero
+9. Check ALL Transaction histories of all bank accounts of user superhero (sorted by completion datetime in descendent) https://reckoning.pagekite.me/ReckonINGExample/getMyTransactionHistory?user_name=superhero
 <br/>
 </p>